Aksar 2

 Aksar 2 is a 2017 Indian Hindi-language erotic thriller film directed by Anant Mahadevan.
 The film is sequel to the 2006 film Aksar.
 The film stars Zareen Khan, Gautam Rode, Abhinav Shukla and Mohit Madaan in lead roles.
-The motion poster of the movie was released on 4 August 2017 on YouTube while the trailer was released on 28 August 2017.
 The film was released on 17 November 2017.

 Plot

-An old lady, Dolly Khambata (Lillete Dubey), needs a governess as her earlier governess has died in a road accident.
-Her financial advisor, Patrick Sharma (Gautam Rode), hires Sheena Roy (Zareen Khan) even though she is way younger than 50 years which is the age requirement for this job.
+An old lady, Dolly Khambata, needs a governess as her earlier governess has died in a road accident.
+Her financial advisor, Patrick Sharma, hires Sheena Roy even though she is way younger than 50 years which is the age requirement for this job.
 Seeing Sheena's beauty he lusts after her.
 Patrick is very close to Dolly Khambata but, he soon tells Sheena that he is not very fond of her.
 Patrick has a glad eye for Sheena whom he forces and has sex with.
 It is revealed that, like Sheena, women who have previously worked with Patrick have been forced to have sex with him whether they like it or not, fearing his influence.
-Sheena already has a boyfriend, Ricky (Abhinav Shukla).
+Sheena already has a boyfriend, Ricky.
 It is soon revealed that Ricky is actually the estranged nephew of Dolly Khambata.
 The aunt and nephew have had a fallout over the matter of property and wealth.
 Ricky had vowed to drag Dolly to court so that he can get his share of the property which Dolly has in her possession.
-There is also Dolly Khambata's trusted lawyer, Gaurav (Sreesanth).
+There is also Dolly Khambata's trusted lawyer, Gaurav.

 Sheena reveals to Patrick that Dolly has made him the beneficiary of her bungalow in London, in her will.
 Unable to believe that Dolly could do so, he somehow opens her locker and gets hold of the will.
 He is pleasantly surprised to see his name in the will.

-The house manager, Bachchan (Mohit Madaan), now confronts Patrick and asks him for a favour.
+The house manager, Bachchan, now confronts Patrick and asks him for a favour.
 It turns out that Sheena and Bachchan are hand-in-glove to usurp the property of Dolly.
 Bachchan, who is expert at copying people's signatures, promises to keep the London property bequeathed to Patrick while changing the will to bequeath the rest in his and Ricky's name.

 The suspense unfolds as Ricky and Bachchan are killed in the different accident, and only Patrick, Sheena and Mrs. Khambata are left.

 With the help of Gaurav Sheena kills Mrs Khambata and make it look like a natural death and finally kills Patrick in an accident by making his car collide in a forest.

-With possession of all property of Mrs Khambata.
-Gaurav and Sheena share it equally and part ways forever.
+With the possession of Mrs. Khambata's property in hand, Gaurav and Sheena decide to share it equally and then part ways forever.